meltoner/agrofelis/components/vehicle-frame/readme.md

 ### Step 03

-The top part implemented in step 3 along with its bottom part are being showcased by the following diagram.
+In the third step of the fabrication, the top part is being implemented.
+The part along with its bottom part are being showcased by the following diagram.

 ![Manufacturing the frame step 3, bottom and top parts](_figures/vehicle-frame-04-step-03-01.png)